-- Parents or guardians are required to file their Notice of Intent to Homeschool with the Office of Student Outreach 14 days prior to establishing their home-based program.
+- Parents or guardians are required to send their Notice of Intent to Homeschool to the assistant superintendents office 14 days prior to establishing their home-based program.
 The Notice of Intent may be a letter or statement containing the required information.
 Notices must be submitted to the Homeschool Office:

 - All evaluation results, as required under C.R.S.
-22-33-104.5, must be filed with the Office of Student Outreach unless filed with an independent or parochial school in which the district must be notified of the location of the results.
+22-33-104.5, must be filed with the Assistant Superintendents Office unless filed with an independent or parochial school in which the district must be notified of the location of the results.

 - The parent or guardian is responsible for all record keeping associated with the home-based educational program.